9 Poisonous Plants Every Cat Owner Should Avoid

 Don’t confuse autumn crocus with its spring cousin, Crocus vernus.
 C. autumnale , which blooms in the fall as its name suggests, is by far the more dangerous.
 Felines who ingest autumn crocus may experience severe gastric symptoms, along with liver and kidney failure, seizures, and even death.
 (Crocus sativa, which is grown to harvest the pollen for saffron, is also sometimes commonly called “autumn crocus.”
 C. sativa can cause mild gastric upset, but is not nearly as toxic.)

 Though these large shrubs are usually grown outdoors, smaller plants are sometimes used as houseplants.
 All plants in this genus contain toxins that can affect cats in a variety of ways, including the gastric, cardiovascular, and nervous systems.
 Small ingestions can sometimes prove fatal, so it’s best to keep this plant out of kitty’s way.

 Courtesy Merrie Largmann

 Lily of the Valley

-It’s not a true lily, but lily of the valley is still very toxic to cats.
+They’re not a true lily, but lily of the valley are still very toxic plants for cats.
 Cats who eat it can experience arrhythmia, low blood pressure, seizures, and even coma leading to death.
 Call your vet right away if you think your cat has ingested even a small part of this plant.